Vishnuat18/Vishnuat18/README.md

 ---

 ## 🚀 Why Recruiters Should Notice Me
-- Strong foundation in **Java, OOPs, DBMS, OS, and Backend Concepts**
 - Hands-on experience with **real-world projects**, not just academic demos
 - Experience in **authentication, APIs, databases, and deployment**
 - Consistent GitHub activity showing discipline and coding practice